CharlesAMoss/keypadDesign/readme.md

+##This repo is...

-This repo is me working my way thourgh Ben Frain's Sass and Compass for Designers.
+ ...me working my way thourgh Ben Frain's Sass and Compass for Designers.

-All hail Ben Frain and Packt Publishing!
+**All hail Ben Frain and Packt Publishing!**

-More info onthe book here.
+More info on the book here.

 http://benfrain.com/book-sass-and-compass-for-designers/